Categories

 Auteur n°2 – Jonathan

-Microservices vs. modular monolith: behind these two architectures lies the same ambition — making your information system more reliable, scalable and profitable.
+Microservices vs. modular monolith: behind these two types of software architecture lies the same ambition — making your information system more reliable, scalable and profitable.
 Technology leaders still have to determine which model best reflects their business challenges, organisation and budget.
 Microservices consist of a set of independent services, whereas a modular monolith packs all features into a single, carefully compartmentalised deployment.
 Choosing well therefore means balancing autonomy, complexity, time‑to‑market and governance.
 Below are the key points for an informed decision.

 Microservices: agility and frictionless scalability